nus-cs2103-AY2425S1/ip/docs/README.md

 e.g. `event CS hackathon /from 30th Feb /to 32nd Mar`

 ## List!
-And now, whenever you want to see what exciting activitis are coming up, you can just type `list` and Neon will tell you!
+And now, whenever you want to see what exciting activities are coming up, you can just type `list` and Neon will tell you!

 ```